n8io/raspbmc-pvr/README.md

 raspbmc-pvr
 ===========

-A sideload for Raspbmc that set's up Sabnzbd, Sickbeard, and Couchpotato.
-So in theory all you have to do is run the setup and answer a few prompts to have everything ready to run.
+A bolt on process for Raspbmc that set's up Sabnzbd, Sickbeard, and Couchpotato.
+Note that this procedure _properly installs all the apps_ from their Github repositories.
+Once the apps are running, it is up to you to configure them properly from their respective web apps.

 ### Raspbmc Install
 ---